Human Geography Small Grants Program

 - This should be followed by a five-paged, double-spaced explanation of the work to be supported; description of previous work in the area; statement on the radical character of the proposed research or activism; statement on the possible publication of results in Human Geography; statement on the applicant’s past commitment to the journal; one-paged budget detailing how the funds would be spent (research expenses rather than salary); and short vitae (resumes) of applicants.
 The entire application should go in one PDF attachment of no more than ten pages.

-The application package should be emailed to: Institute for Human Geography (firstname.lastname@example.org) before the annual deadline of April 15.
+The application package should be emailed to: Institute of Human Geography (email@example.com).
+Please note that the application deadline for this year is September 15, 2021.